Vice President, Residential Living & Personal Care

 Dr. Kristopher Halsey has worked in the healthcare industry for more than two decades.
 He has an extensive background working as a clinical chaplain, providing spiritual and psychosocial support to patients and their families at the end of life.
 He serves as a Police Chaplain for the Philadelphia Police Department 2nd District.
 He is an active faculty/staff member for The End-of-Life Nursing Education Consortium (ELNEC), a national specialized educational initiative to improve palliative care.
 In 2007, he founded a local community church in Philadelphia in which he currently serves as the Senior Pastor.

 Timothy Hinchcliff is presently the Managing Director for Burholme Emergency Medical Services in Philadelphia.
-He remains active in the community as a member and trustee at the Lawndale Baptist Church.
+He remains active in the community as a member and trustee at the Lawndale Baptist Church and is the Chair of Quality Assurance/Performance Improvement Committee.
 He also volunteers with the Cheltenham Twp.
 Emergency Management Team and the Chair for the Board of Historical Architecture for the La Mott Community.
 Tim was born and raised in Lawndale and presently lives in nearby Cheltenham Twp.
 He is married to Elizabeth (Lisa) Dalton-Hinchcliff and has two stepchildren as well as seven grandchildren.

 Retired President and CEO of Chelten Hills Savings Bank, now Penn Community Bank.
 Associate Broker with Quinn and Wilson Realtors in Jenkintown, PA.
 Also, currently on the Board of Directors of Abington Police Athletic League, and Muhlenberg College Class Leadership team, as well as a member of the PPH Board.